unlovedme/DahuaEventhHandler/docs/design.md

 The config object contains `kubewatch` configuration, like handlers, filters.

-A config object is used to creating new c
+A config object is used to creating new client.

+## Controller

+The controller initializes using the config object by reading the `.kubewatch.yaml` or c